 Be careful with copy and paste in exercising.
 Assuming the people you see training know what they are doing is quite a big risk.
 It’s very likely that some of them are following a program and are executing a routine adequate to their goals.
 But, unfortunately, the majority are just doing what they saw someone else doing, or what they read in a magazine, or saw on YouTube or Instagram and you think that if it works for them, it should work for you too.
 And that’s when all goes wrong.

 You don’t get the results you want, or you get an injury, or you can’t do the exercise properly… and you give up on training all together.

-Look for guidance from professionals who can help you with creating a program tailored to you, considering all the variables (load, repetitions, sets, tempo, rest, cycle, etc).
+Look for guidance from professionals, such as a PT, who can help you with creating a program tailored to you, considering all the variables (load, repetitions, sets, tempo, rest, cycle, etc).
 And if you feel like copying something you see someone else doing, try to understand what that can do for you and why it may be helpful for you.

 Live the moment.
 Live the exercise.
 Every repetition counts.